mnooner256/pyqrcode/README.md

 >>> life = pyqrcode.create('''MR. CREOSOTE: Better get a bucket.
 I'm going to throw up.
     MAITRE D: Uh, Gaston!
 A bucket for monsieur.
 There you are, monsieur.''')
 ```
-There two other encodings that are unimplemented.
-The first is used for Kanji
-characters.
-This encoding is unimplemented at this time because I don't speak
-Japanese.
-If anyone wants to help me write an encoder for Kanji, shoot me an
-email.
-The other is ECI mode which allows for multiple encodings in one QR
+The only unimplemented encoding is ECI mode which allows for multiple encodings in one QR
 code (this will be implemented in a future version).

 ### Manually Setting The QR Code's Properties ###